Then they brought the tabernacle to Moses: the tent and all its furnishings, its clasps, frames, crossbars, posts and bases … —Exodus 39:33

 There was just one problem.
-Moses assessed the situation and realized that it would be physically impossible for him to erect the mishkan alone.
+Moses did a few calculations and realized that it would be physically impossible for him to build the mishkan on his own.
 He was in his 80s after all!
-The Jewish sages teach that Moses asked God: “How will I do this?”
-God replied, “You make the effort and go through the motions, and then the mishkan, by way of a miracle, will erect itself.”
-And that’s exactly what happened.
+According to tradition, Moses turned to God and asked, “How will I do this?”
+God replied, “You make the effort and go through the motions, and then the mishkan, by way of miracle, will erect itself.”